Henry Ruggs III Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Matchup vs. Denver

-- Ruggs has averaged 34.5 receiving yards per game in his two career matchups against the Broncos, 9.0 fewer than his over/under for Sunday's game.
+- In his two matchups against the Broncos, Ruggs' 34.5 receiving yards average is 9.0 less than his over/under for Sunday's game (43.5).

-- In two matchups with the Broncos, Ruggs has not had a touchdown catch.
+- In two matchups versus the Broncos, Ruggs has not had a TD catch.

-- This week Ruggs will face the NFL's fifth-ranked pass defense (222.8 yards allowed per game).
+- The 222.8 passing yards the Broncos allow per game makes them the NFL's fifth-ranked pass defense this season.

-- The Broncos have allowed five passing TDs this season (1.0 per game), ranking them second among NFL defenses.
+- The Broncos' defense is second in the league, conceding 1.0 passing touchdowns per game.

 Recent Performances

-- Against the Bears last week, Ruggs was targeted three times and picked up 51 yards on three receptions.
+- Against the Bears last week, Ruggs was targeted three times and totaled 51 yards on three receptions.

-- Ruggs' stat line during his last three games shows 10 catches for 189 yards.
-He put up 63.0 receiving yards per game and was targeted 16 times.
+- Ruggs has racked up 189 yards during his last three games (63.0 receiving yards per game), reeling in 10 balls on 16 targets.

 Ruggs' Las Vegas Teammates